 SmartChurch offers an app that people can install on an iPhone or Android phone.
 They can search for their specific church or for churches in their area based on predefined criteria, like size, worship style, location, and denomination.

 Will Montgomery, the Vice-president of Integration at SmartChuch described saying that it gives churches “… Facebook-like functionality and a free Church Directory right in the place where their members want it most.”

-A church sets up a SmartChurch profile with a logo or picture of the church, pertinent information like address, phone number and style of worship, and names of staff.
-When a person connects with the church through the app, that person can read posts by ministry staff or members, learn about upcoming events and soon they can give an offering through the app, if the church subscribes to a premium version.
+A church sets up a SmartChurch profile with a logo or picture of the church, address, phone number, style of worship, and names of staff.
+When a person connects with the church through the app, that person can read posts by ministry staff or members.
+They can learn about upcoming events and soon they can give an offering through the app, if the church subscribes to a premium version.

 Most Christians with smartphones or Tablets know about the YouVersion Bible app from LifeChurch.tv.
 The app offers a wonderful experience for daily Bible reading.
-The latest version of the app adds the ability to follow friends or family like one does with Facebook, Google+ or Twitter.
+The latest version of the app adds the ability to follow friends or family.
 If people highlight a verse or add some personal notes, they can choose to share them with followers using the social networking features in the new updated version.

 Churches can harness the YouVersion Bible app to create an interactive worship experience with the Live Events and Groups.
 A pastor or teacher can set up a Group for their church or small group on Bible.com.
 The add a Live Event with things like…

 - Bible readings

 - Lists of prayer requests with a place to submit a request